“It’s really simple.” “We only have to find a need and fill it.”

 I had wondered if the traffic at the intersection would disrupt the atmosphere, but it truly didn’t.
 We could enjoy the background music or tune into one of the televised games, without a thought of what was happening out there in the real world.

-Hey Lazy Parrot!
+Hey Parrot Patio Bar & Grill!
 Thanks for filling a need we didn’t know we had!
-There’s nothing lazy about the Lazy Parrot!
+There’s nothing lazy about this Parrot!